pallupz/covid-vaccine-booking/README.md

 **Solution** : Follow these steps for Ubuntu

 1.  `sudo apt-get install beep` #Install this once
-2.  `sudo modeprobe pcspkr` #This will solve Device not found error
+2.  `sudo modprobe pcspkr` #This will solve Device not found error
 3. Testing beep is simple just type `beep` in terminal, this will produce a beep sound from your speakers.

 ### Problem 3